-Judge Tosses Kansas' Proof-Of-Citizenship Voter Law, And Rebukes Sec.
+Judge Tosses Kansas' Proof-Of-Citizenship Voter Law And Rebukes Sec.
 Of State Kobach

 Based on the evidence, the judge ruled, Kansas' interests in preventing fraud, while legitimate, are "not strong enough to outweigh the tangible and quantifiable burden on eligible voter registration applicants in Kansas who were not registered to vote before January 1, 2013."

-The new law also complicated the process for "motor voter" applicants, who might not have brought the proper citizenship documents when they applied for or renewed a drivers' license.
+The new law also complicated the process for "motor voter" applicants, who might not have brought the proper citizenship documents when they applied for or renewed a driver's license.
 Kansas drivers are required to provide proof of lawful presence when they apply for their first license.

 As the judge wrote in her ruling, "Of the 30,732 applicants whose applications were, as of March 31, 2016, suspended or canceled due to failure to provide [documentation], approximately 75 percent were motor-voter applicants."